vagnux/DynamicsEntity/README.md

 # DynamicsEntity

-Create easy API where you define enity , fields types and send and get values.
+Create easy API where you create entity, fields types and send and get values.

 First version of documantation https://documenter.getpostman.com/view/4343612/UVJfhuhP